justinsisley/Invisible-Framework/readme.md

 Now that you have a world-class UI, let talk APIs.

 The Invisible Framework uses both webpack-dev-server and Express.js during development.
-The Express.js server is also used in production mode to handle the serving and caching of static assets, and to handle any local APIs.
+The Express.js server is also used in production mode to handle the serving and caching of static assets, and to handle your local API.

 ### API Configuration